-The town of Wallingford will host a ceremony next month to commemorate the 100th anniversary of the death of former town resident Maj.
+The town of Wallingford will host a ceremony in May to commemorate the 100th anniversary of the death of former town resident Maj.
 Raoul Lufbery, World War I flying ace.

 A special military parade and plaque dedication ceremony will be held May 5 to honour Lufbery.